A step-by-step guide to help you buy or renovate old listed buildings.

 - The Department for Communities in Northern Ireland comes equipped with a database of listed buildings.

 Listed buildings are categorised based on how ‘interesting’ they are.
 These categories or grades vary across the UK.
-For instance, England and Wales grade listed structures as follows:
+For instance, England and Wales’s grade listed structures as follows:

-Grade II* – listed buildings of more than special interest which make up 5% of listed buildings.
+- Grade II* – listed buildings of more than the special interest which make up 5% of listed buildings.

 Listed buildings in Scotland are graded as A, B, and C. On the other hand, Northern Ireland grades them as either A, B+, B1, or B2.

-The first thing that is considered for a building to be listed is its age.
+The first thing that is considered for a building to be listed is the age of the property.
 All buildings that are listed need to be more than 30 years old.
+If the one you have on your mind isn’t, then you’re good to go.

-Naturally, all buildings that were built before 1700 that are still standing and in their ‘original’ condition are listed.
+Naturally, all buildings that were built before 1700 that are still standing and in their ‘original’ condition are considered as listed.
 Buildings constructed between 1700 and 1840 are also listed, with some selectivity being applied.
+Although criteria can range, property owners are allowed to carry some minor repairs and renovations, as long as those fit official regulations.

 Those that were built from 1840 to 1914 may also be listed provided that they meet any of the following conditions: